vlandham/captain_z/out/captain_z.md

 But as he and his crew were putting on their pajamas, a little boat slowly and quietly rowed its way toward their mighty pirate ship.

-Captain Z was the only person in that little row boat, along with a hook and rope, her lamp, and of course her grand feathered captains hat.
+Captain Z was the only person in that little rowboat, along with a hook and rope, her lamp, and of course her grand feathered captains hat.
 As the sky darkened into night, Captain Z rowed right up to the side of the big pirate ship.
 Swinging her hook and rope around, she threw it up and snagged the hook around the rail.
 Then Captain Z was up on the top deck - quick as a wink and quiet as a mouse.

 She tiptoed across the deck, toward the door leading below deck.
 Carefully, she skipped over squeaky looking planks and tangles of rope that might trip her up.